Peeze/citrohaul/README.md

 # Citrohaul

-Silly project inspired by Nitrohaul.
+Silly game about transporting your lemons.
+Inspired by Nitrohaul.

-## Dependencies
+## Installation

+Download and open `index.html` with a browser.

 Depends on [Matter.js](https://github.com/liabru/matter-js).